standoge/crontab-files/README.md

 python3 (py3 on Windows) main.py
 ```

 and your files will be moved depending its extension to three diferent directories.
-### Directories:
-The script creates three directories, one for documents, other for images & videos and other for miscellaneous files where can you binary files, jupyter notebooks etc.
+The script will create three directories, one for documents, another for images & videos and one last for miscellaneous files where can you binary files, jupyter notebooks etc.

-### Crontab:
 The purpose of the script is to be used on crontab task manager, there you can config how often the script will be executed as follow:
 ```bash
 * * * * * python3 ~/github/project/path/crontab-files/main.py